datasurfergtx/site/content/tutorial/uber-data.md

 The dataset we will be working on today will be uber's NYC September 2014 dataset.
 You can find the dataset and a bunch more on Kaggle or click [here.](https://www.kaggle.com/fivethirtyeight/uber-pickups-in-new-york-city/data)

 Once you have your data, import it, look at the data structure.
+We're also going to use the ```tidyverse``` package for this tutorial.
 ```r
 str(uber)
  $ Date.Time: Factor w/ 42907 levels "9/1/2014 0:00:00",..: 2 2 4 7 12 13 16 17 33 34 ...